Edinburgh-Chemistry-Teaching/ATCP_23_24/README.md

 5. Install all the required packages with mamba:

-   `mamba install -c conda-forge mdanalysis mdanalysistests mdanalysisdata nglview scikit-learn ipywidgets=7.6.0`
+   `mamba install -c conda-forge scikit-learn matplotlib pandas`

 ## Project